Family Trusts – A very important consideration in Estate Planning

 Trusts are one of the most important factors in any Estate Planning.
 They are routinely used to protect your assets against inheritance tax, potential claims on your estate or other threats like care home fees.

 They are also known as a Lifetime Trust, Asset Protection Trust, Home Protection Trust and many other names.
 The principal benefits are that a trust can provide you with control, protection, flexibility and peace of mind.
 Lifetime Trusts are nothing new; they have been around for many years to provide a vehicle to protect inheritances for your loved ones by mitigating a number of factors that can quickly and easily diminish that which you’d like to pass on.
+Astute people from all walks of life will have assets placed into Trust for comprehensive estate planning.

 Many factors affect an Estate without a Trust in place for example sideways disinheritance, where assets pass sideways to a new spouse or partner after the first death and ends up being passed down the wrong bloodline.